olli208/rijksmuseum/README.md

 ## repo for performance matters

 ### About
-This repo is a server side version of [this assignment](https://github.com/olli208/web-app-from-scratch).
+This repo is a server side version of [this Rijksmuseum project](https://github.com/olli208/web-app-from-scratch).
 Using expressroutes.js I tried to make a minimal version of that app.
+It gets 10 art pieces from the Rijksmuseum API And the user can search the Rijksmuseum collection.

 The app works offline after the page loads once.
 With the help of a Service Worker we make it possible to serve cached pages (previosly visited) to the user without an internet connection.
+When the user is offline and a visits a page not in the cache, He will get an offline page with a message and a list of pages from the cache.

 #### Job Stories
 - When I am on a vacation, I want to be able to see artPieces, even with no connection.